risulkarimx1/PlaygroundMaker/README.md

 - GameSceneInstaller: This installer is responsible for setting up the dependencies and bindings specific to the GameScene.
 Similar to the EditorSceneInstaller, it binds the necessary services, configuration data, and other components required for the PlayScene.

 ## Project Data (Tools for Designers)
-Two scriptable object instances act as data containers for the project, located in 'Assets/Projects/Resources/Data' folder:
+Two scriptable object instances act as data containers for the project, located in `Assets/Projects/Resources/Data` folder:
-- SpawnAddressablesRegistry: The scriptable object that keeps reference to the spawnable objects in the scene.
-Some items from a free Unity asset store asset were picked and converted into addressables.
+- SpawnAddressablesRegistry: The scriptable object that keeps a reference to the spawnable objects in the scene.
+Some items from a free Unity asset store asset were picked and converted into addressable.
 It also keeps a place for thumbnails.
 The registry is also a tool for game designers to extend the editor scene further with many different objects.
 - CameraConfig: This is a settings data holder, typical for better user experience.
 Designers can manipulate the overall smoothness of the editor scene camera.

 ## Unit Tests